natasarad02/natasarad02/README.md

 # Hello, I'm Nataša 🦢

-<p>🦋 A third year student at Faculty Of Technical Sciences, University of Novi Sad, Serbia</p>
+<p>🦋 A fourth year student at Faculty Of Technical Sciences, University of Novi Sad, Serbia</p>
 <p>🦋 Mostly interested in software engineering, web development and artificial intelligence</p>
 <p>🦋 I also enjoy music, photography and design</p>